 Tools, Tricks, and Techniques for Information Gathering

 Whois is a renowned Internet record listing tool to identify who owns a domain or who registers for that particular domain along with their contact details.
 The Internet Corporation for Assigned Names and Numbers (ICANN) regulates domain registration and ownership details.
-Whois records have proven extraordinarily beneficial and have developed into an essential resource for maintaining the domain name registration and website ownership process's integrity.
+Whois records have proven extraordinarily beneficial and have developed into an essential resource for maintaining the integrity of domain name registration and website ownership process.

-- Harvester is also an information-gathering tool that helps you extract the email address and subdomains of a particular target.
-Harvester is coded using a simple python script which searches information from giant search engines like Google, Yahoo, Bing, and much more.
+- Harvester is also an information-gathering tool that helps you extract a particular target's email address and subdomains.
+Harvester is coded using a simple python script that searches information from giant search engines like Google, Yahoo, Bing, and much more.

-- Metagoofil is another information gathering or footprinting tool used for extracting information or data which is publicly available on the internet belonging to the company.
+- Metagoofil is another information gathering or footprinting tool used for extracting information or data publicly available on the internet belonging to the company.

 - OS Identification: involves sending illegal TCP (Transmission Control Protocol) or ICMP (Internet Control Message Protocol) packets to the victim's system to identify the OS (Operating system) used by the victim on his server or computer.

-- A ping sweep is a technique of establishing a range of IP addresses that map hackers to live hosts.
-Fping, Nmap, Zenmap, ICMPEnum, SuperScan are some of the tools used to ping a large number of IP addresses at a time; to generate lists of hosts for large subnets.
+- A ping sweep establishes a range of IP addresses that map hackers to live hosts.
+Fping, Nmap, Zenmap, ICMPEnum, and SuperScan are some of the tools used to ping a large number of IP addresses at a time; to generate lists of hosts for large subnets.

-We can gather information from other sources such as social networking sites (Facebook, Twitter, LinkedIn, etc.) where general users share their personal data and additional information related to them.
+We can gather information from other sources, such as social networking sites (Facebook, Twitter, LinkedIn, etc.), where general users share their personal data and additional related information.
 Even search engines play a significant role in gathering information.